5-MeO-DMT: Metabolism

 Bufotenin is an active metabolite of 5-MeO-DMT, formed by O-demethylation by cytochrome P450 CYP2D6.
 Bufotenin notably has much higher affinity for the serotonin 5-HT_{2A} receptor than 5-MeO-DMT itself.
 However, bufotenin does not seem to be extensively produced from 5-MeO-DMT in the brain.
 In addition, peripherally formed bufotenin is less able to exert central effects due to its relative peripheral selectivity in terms of crossing into the brain.
 Hence, the involvement of bufotenin in the psychoactive effects of 5-MeO-DMT is uncertain.

 The metabolism of 5-MeO-DMT can be dramatically reduced and its levels markedly augmented and prolonged by monoamine oxidase inhibitors (MAOIs).
 In addition, MAOIs allow 5-MeO-DMT to become orally active in humans.
 Combining 5-MeO-DMT with MAOIs has sometimes resulted in serotonin syndrome and death in humans.

 Elimination

-The elimination half-life of 5-MeO-DMT, administered sublingually, was found to be 28 minutes.
+The elimination half-life of 5-MeO-DMT has been found to be 15 to 26 minutes intranasally and 28 minutes sublingually.
+Data are not available for other routes such as inhalation or intravenous administration.
+5-MeO-DMT appears to have a longer half-life than dimethyltryptamine (DMT), with the two drugs having half-lives of approximately 20 minutes and 5 minutes, respectively.